swarmstack/swarmstack/README.md

 ### Prometheus - Targets
 ![](https://raw.githubusercontent.com/swarmstack/swarmstack/master/documentation/screens/prometheus_targets.png)
 ---
+## CREDITS

 Credit is due to the excellent DevOps stack proposed and maintained by [Stefan Prodan](https://stefanprodan.com/) and his project [swarmprom](https://github.com/stefanprodan/swarmprom).

+Thanks to Mark Sullivan at Cisco for his work on the Cisco Webex Teams backend for Errbot.

+Thank you Carl Bergquist at Grafana Labs for the golang updates.

+Thanks goes to the team at Portworx for their excellent storage product and support.